How to Promote your Blog on Instagram

 At the outset, these topics do not readily fit in the Instagram mould.
 However, this should not be the deciding factor.

-Instead, as long as your target audience is active on Instagram, this is a viable source of blog traffic.
+Instead, as long as your real Instagram followers are active on Instagram, this is a viable source of blog traffic.

 Here are some stats: